sgotti/glide-vc/README.md

 If you want to keep only go (including tests) files you can provide the `--only-go` option.
 If you want to remove also the go test files you can add the `--no-tests` option.

-By default `glide-vc` doesn't remove nested vendor directories.
+By default `glide-vc` doesn't remove:

+* files that are likely to contain some type of of legal declaration or licensing information (to remove them use the `--no-legal-files` option)

+* nested vendor directories.
 Doing this will change compilation and runtime behavior of your project because only the top level vendored dependencies will be used for compilation.
 If these are at a different revision (from the one provided inside nested vendor directories) they can cause compilation problems or runtime misbehiaviours.
 On the other side, keeping nested vendor directories can cause compilation problems like [this one](https://github.com/mattfarina/golang-broken-vendor)

 ## Build